Click here to Login

 We will explain how to do that in another post.

-- Channel breakout: Close price crosses over the highest close price over a number of preceding bars.
+- Channel breakout: Close price is trading above the highest close price over a number of preceding bars.

 QuantShare example: close >= hhv(close, 30)